TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-26-how-we-migrated-54-357-lines-of-code-nette-to-symfony-in-2-people-under-80-hours.md.md

 id: 260
 title: "How we Migrated 54 357-lines Application from Nette to Symfony in 2 People under 80 Hours"
 perex: |
-    It would take us 3 full-time months to rewrite this code in 2017.
-In February 2019, we did it in less than 3 weeks with the help of automated tools.
+    It would take us **3 full-time months** to rewrite this code in 2017.
+In February 2019, we did it **in less than 3 weeks** with the help of automated tools.
 Why and how?

 tweet: "New Post on my Blog: How we Migrated 54 357 Lines of Code from #nettefw to #symfony in 2 People under 80 Hours   #casestudy"
+twee_image: "/assets/images/posts/2019/fw-migration/pull-request.png"

+updated_since: "June 2020"
+updated_message: |
+    Updated with [Migrify](http://github.com/migrify) packages and local links.
 ---

 *Similar post was originally published [in Czech on Zdrojak.cz](https://www.zdrojak.cz/clanky/50k-radku-z-nette-do-symfony/), where it got colossal attention of the PHP community and hit a record of 56 comments.
 But when I talk about this migration with my English speaking PHP friends, it seems crazy to them, and they want to hear details - who, how, when, what exactly?*